What is Purchase Price Allocation?

-The book value of Company A assets is $7 billion, while the book value of the company’s liabilities is $4 billion.
-Therefore, the value of net identifiable assets of Company B is $3 billion ($7 billion – $4 billion).
+The book value of Company B’s assets is $7 billion, while the book value of the company’s liabilities is $4 billion.
+Therefore, the value of the net identifiable assets of Company B is $3 billion ($7 billion – $4 billion).

 The assessment of an independent business valuation specialist determined that the fair value of both assets and liabilities of Company B is $8 billion.
-The fact implies that Company A must recognize a $5 billion write-up ($8 billion – $3 billion) to adjust the book value of the company’s assets to its fair market value.
+This finding implies that Company A must recognize a $5 billion write-up ($8 billion – $3 billion) to adjust the book value of the company’s assets to its fair market value.

-Finally, Company A must record goodwill since the actual price paid for the acquisition ($10 billion) exceeds the sum of net identifiable assets and write-up ($3 billion + $5 billion = $8 billion).
+Finally, Company A must record goodwill, since the actual price paid for the acquisition ($10 billion) exceeds the sum of the net identifiable assets and write-up ($3 billion + $5 billion = $8 billion).
 Therefore, Company A must recognize $2 billion ($10 billion – $8 billion) as goodwill.